Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: A primal heuristic for robust quadratic discrete optimization

 Firstly, we see that both concave tents agree with $f$ on $\XX$, i.e.\ the two endpoints of the line segment.
 Secondly, we also see that both are finite on $\XX_{rel}\coloneqq\lrbr{\x\in[-1,1]^2\colon 1\geq \e\T\x\geq 0}$ since $\GG_{\XX}$ is not strong enough to cut off spurious parts of the effective domain of the concave tents.
 The most interesting part is the coloration of the two concave tents.
 We started \cref{alg:PrimalHeuristic} from different grid-points in $\XX_{rel}$ instead of starting it from an optimal solution to \eqref{eqn:RobustSemiRelaxation} and checked whether the point obtained from this procedure is the global minimizer of $f$ over $\XX$, i.e. the leftmost point on the line segment.
 If so, the respective point was colored green, otherwise it was colored red.
 We see that the concave tent with the additional constraints is more likely to guide our heuristic toward the minimizer.
 In the top-view images, we have also added a blue line that separates the points that are closer to the left-most point, i.e. the minimizer, from those that are closer to the rightmost point.
 We see that the classical rounding based on \eqref{eqn:RobustClosestFeasible} would have rounded many points to the undesirable rightmost point.

 Of course, this behavior is not guaranteed, and it depends on the geometry of both $\XX$ and $f$.
 The only thing we can guarantee for the smaller concave tent is that it does not have more local minimizers than the larger one, which is of course beneficial for our primal heuristic.
-In our experiments discussed in the next section, the numerical benefits of including the second-order cone constraints were substantial. \end{exmp}
+In our experiments discussed in the next section, the numerical benefits of including the second-order cone constraints were substantial, which is why these were used exclusively. \end{exmp}